I’m sure you are curious how this all started well here we go:

 One is to create funding for climate refugees, which are indigenous people that are being moved out of their homes due to water levels rising, flooding, drought etc. Purchasing land for preservation and then giving that land to climate refugees if needed.

-The second project would be to start a scholarship fund for indigenous people that are met along the way including those who are part of the particular tribes / people interviewed seeking funding for school.
+The second project would be to start a scholarship fund for indigenous people that are met along the way including those who are part of the particular communities/people interviewed seeking funding for school.
 We may even build schools in certain areas if they welcome the idea.

 And the third project would be a cartoon for children that would basically encompass everything that has been covered in the documentary in a jovial cartoon version.